Pros and Cons of SBA CAPLines

-3. Fairly High Limits
+3. High Credit Limits

-Cons of SBA CAPLines
+The Cons of SBA CAPLines:

-1. Difficult to Get Approved For
+1. They Can Be Difficult to Get Approved For

-For example, the Builders Line” requires that you have a strong history of successful building projects.
+For example, the Builders Line “requires that you have a strong history of successful building projects.”
 The other lines have similar, business-specific requirements.
 Either way, even for a successful business, just the standard 7(a) requirements may be difficult to meet.